kshedden/cscar-unix-data/shell.md

 `ctrl-d`.

 We will focus on the bash shell here and we will only scratch the surface of what it can do.
-Some of what we disuss below is not strictly speaking part of the shell (e.g. pipes) but since these features are used through the shell and interact heavily with other shell features, we discuss these topics here.
+Note that some of what we disuss below is not strictly speaking part of the shell (e.g. pipes) but since these features are used through the shell and interact heavily with other shell features, we discuss these topics here.